Minor

 Course content.

-The “Sustainable Design” minor is supported by all subject areas of the Department of Design and coordinated by the Knowledge Visualization subject area.
-It is aimed at Bachelor’s and Master’s students.
+The “Sustainable Design” minor is supported by all study programs within the Department of Design and coordinated by the Knowledge Visualization program.
+It is open to both Bachelor’s and Master’s students.

 Skills acquired in the course.